semrush/intergalactic/website/docs2/components/tooltip/tooltip.md

 ### Appearance and hiding

-@table-caption Tooltip's appearance and hiding
+Table: Tooltip's appearance and hiding

 | Hidden    |                                |
 | --------- | ------------------------------ |